Donuts to Dog Treats and more sells crafts made by young adults with special needs

 "In Ashley's case, she kind of self isolates.
 So it kind of gives her the chance to come out and meet people and talk to people and learn social skills," Parr said.

-"It's good.
-It's actually good to do some work-based learning.
-I like to cook," Curtis said.
-"I like to do fun stuff and hang out and make new friends."
+"I like to do fun stuff and hang out and make new friends," Curtis said.

 Parr said they're hoping they can hire the young adults on the weekends in the future.